DiarmuidM/charity-covid19/docs/methodology.md

 	* de-registered
 3. Create additional measures, such as:
 	* average number of registrations/de-registrations per month
-	* excess number of registrations/de-registrations per month
+	* excess number of registrations/de-registrations per month, etc
 4. Save and export to CSV for sharing

 ## Data Analysis

 The analysis is based on an “excess events” analytical approach, comparing the numbers of registrations and de-registrations in 2020 to what we would expect based on the trends from previous years.
-For example, let's say there were 50 new charities registered in Scotland in January 2020 - is that number large or small, expected or unexpected based on previous data for January?
+For example, let's say there were 50 new charities registered in Scotland in January 2020 - is that number large or small, expected or unexpected based on previous figures for January?

 Month | Number of new charities
 --- | --- | ---